Rodrigoleon/Webpack-Launchpad/README.md

 Almost every line in WPLP will be commented so that you can learn what each line is doing and what is affecting.
 You may play around with the code however you like, or use it to start your own project as it is.

 ## Status
-This project is not "done" yet -- though maybe it will never be done as time goes on a we update it!
-Currently, there are a few things missing and we just have the very basic.
+This project is not "done" yet -- though it may never be done as I may update it from time to time as Webpack evolves!
+Currently, there are a few things missing, but checkout what Launchpad is showcasing below.

 ## Webpack Launchpad Includes: